Public-Health-Scotland/technical-docs/Posit Infrastructure/How to Use the R Studio Profiling Tool.md

 There are multiple ways to start and stop the profiler:

 1. **From the Profile menu**, you can start and stop the profiler.
 Additionally, you can also run a selected block of code with profiling.
-The most simple workflow consists in starting the profiler, executing the code you want to analyse (e.g. sourcing a script) and then stopping the profiler.
+The most simple workflow, consists in starting the profiler, executing the code you want to analyse (e.g. sourcing a script) and then stopping the profiler.

 2. **Calling the `profvis()` function**.
 For example: